 Your wrist is surrounded by tendons that are exerted each time you use your hand.
 Repetitive use of the wrist can cause the tendons around your wrist joint, especially those that cross each other, or those that pass over prominent bones, to become irritated.
 As a result, the tendon sheath swells, causing inflammation and pain.

-Wrist tendonitis is a common health problem that our doctors in Aventura pain management clinic deal with, owing to the fact that the wrist is one of the most commonly overused joints in the body.
+Wrist tendonitis is a common health problem that our doctors at pain management clinic in South Florida deal with, owing to the fact that the wrist is one of the most commonly overused joints in the body.

 Wrist tendonitis is a form of repetitive strain injury (RSI).
 As mentioned earlier, activities that use the wrist repetitively, as well as repetitive movements, make the wrist more prone to developing tendonitis.
 Here are some of its causes:

 It’s important to understand what exactly causes wrist tendonitis, allowing your doctor to make a proper diagnosis and provide appropriate help.
 This is why it’s important to understand its symptoms too.

 Wrist tendonitis can be painful.
 Worse, it can affect the way you handle your day-to-day activities.
 You can easily detect if something’s amiss with your wrist since most symptoms of wrist tendonitis occur at the wrist joint itself.
 Here are symptoms to watch out for: